Guidance for site managers

 Background

-The HPAI virus H5N1 is circulating widely within wild bird populations in Scotland.
+The HPAI virus H5N1 has been circulating widely within wild bird populations in Scotland since winter 2020/21.
 There is concern about the impact of HPAI on vulnerable bird species, particularly in waterfowl, seabirds and raptors.

-HPAI is spread by direct contact between birds through mingling, or indirect contact through feathers, faeces and other excretions.
-Indirect transmission due to environmental contamination appears to be the main driver of infection for wild birds.
-Influenza A viruses can remain infective for several months in freshwater at low temperatures and waterborne transmission appears to be the primary driver of infection in aquatic birds.
+HPAI is spread by direct contact between birds, or indirect contact through feathers, faeces and other excretions.
+Influenza A viruses can remain infective for several months in freshwater at low temperatures and waterborne transmission may be a significant driver of infection in aquatic birds.

 - Reduce the spread of the H5N1 virus between sites by human activities.
 HPAI can be spread through direct contact, for example handling infected birds, or indirect contact through transfer of faeces and feathers.
 The H5N1 virus can survive on organic matter such as soil and nesting material for several weeks.